 Families who really want to explore Southern California are taking a new approach to the road trip.
 Rather than go on an epic journey from A to B, they are renting vacation homes in Palm Springs and taking short day excursions or overnight trips to nearby California destinations.

 Palm Springs – one of nine great little cities in California’s Coachella Valley – has its own lovely little airport, beautiful mountain views, fantastic restaurants and a chilled out vibe.
 The rental properties are more affordable than other urban centres, and pretty well every house has its own pool.
 Plus, with so many stars living nearby, you never know who you might bump into!
-Here are seven places to explore from California’s Coolest Desert City:
+Here are five places to explore from California’s Coolest Desert City:

 1. Mecca Hills